 - No classes will be offered during the Golden Week (for about a week) in the Spring Term and during the summer break in the Summer Term.

-Class information, such as level, instructor(s), dates & time, tuition, etc., is listed by course (Early Morning, Afternoon, Evening and Saturday).
+Class information, such as level, instructor(s), dates & time, tuition, etc., is listed by course (Early Morning, morning, Afternoon, Evening and Saturday).